The intersection of Pine and Main is scheduled to close on 10/16/24. The intersection of Main and Church will remain closed for several weeks.

 It will optimize the roadway by converting diagonal parking to parallel.
 These changes will allow for the introduction of wider sidewalks, appropriately sized tree belts to support tree health and storm water management, and a protected bike lane.
 Each intersection includes opportunities for outdoor seating, public art, views of the lake, or bike parking.

-The Great Streets plan for long-term sustainability and transform our streets into dynamic public spaces, while ensuring that renovations and improvements can be responsibly maintained for decades to come.
+The Great Streets plan is for long-term sustainability and transforming our streets into dynamic public spaces, while ensuring that renovations and improvements can be responsibly maintained for decades to come.

 Have questions about the Main Street Project?